SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 You can do so by adding `--skipconfirmation`, or in short `--sc`, at the end of your command.
 For example, for a custom command Automation script named "toggle switch", you could use the command `run toggle switch --sc`.

-A new version of (1.2.3) [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) has also been released, which allows you to skip the confirmation on custom buttons in adaptive cards.
+A new version of (1.2.3) [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) has also been released, which allows you to skip the confirmation on custom buttons in Adaptive Cards.

 #### 16 May 2024 - Fix - Catalog - Legacy routes not resolved correctly [ID_39653]